allegro/allegro.tech/_posts/2015-03-18-testing-prod-wait-what.md

 We can examine this later, information that problem exist is sufficient for now.

 ###So guys, does it work?

-Last thing we want to implement is running all scenarios even hundreds times per single build when we suspect that something may be wrong with our data.
+Last thing we want to implement is running all scenarios even hundreds times per single build.
+And run builds all the time, not only after deploy.
+Verify huge number of pages, with all filters, search phrases and every kind of sorting should give us enough assurance.
 After test we want know scale of problem.
 We don't care about single cases and one, particular item.
 We just need answer for Product Owner: „yes, our data is totally correct”, or „no, 187 of 519000 items have wrong data”.
 Right now we just get info that single items are broken and that may mean something bigger is broken.
 But it's piece of useful information, isn't it?